 The School, founded in 1970, has a long history of excellence.
 Faculty, students and staff team up on data-driven research projects while seeking solutions to some of the world's most pressing population health problems, from global environmental change to local health disparities.
 The School is a major contributor to improving the health of populations in Washington state, the Pacific Northwest and in more than 130 countries across the globe.

-The University of Washington moved up two spots to No. 8 on the U.S. News & World Report’s Best Global Universities rankings, released in 2020.
+The University of Washington is ranked No. 8 on the U.S. News & World Report’s Best Global Universities rankings, released in 2021.
 The UW is ranked No. 2 among U.S. public institutions.

 UW ranked No. 1 on list of public colleges that pay off the most